jdoleary/Spellmasons/docs/TasksCurrent.md

     - All players return to lobby after 10 seconds
     - cleans up underworld
     - Currently it just lets you exit to main menu but if you rejoin the game it still exists with everyone dead in it
-- how to show how much damage a queued spell will do
-- cooldown instead of mana multiplier scaling
-- Add cooldown to "Expanding"
 ## Prediction issues
 - prediction should factor in standing on pickups
     - this can be reproduced by standing on health pot and queuing up just enough slash spells to kill you and triggering it.
 You will see that it predicts that you will die but you don't because as soon as you first take damage the health pot triggers